-- ← Geographical communities, i.e., defined by place.
-For example, ward or district committee boundaries might be used to define a geographical community, or a Town or village - ← Communities of interest, i.e., defined by a common demographic characteristic or social interest.
-For example, young people or LGBT people might be defined as a community of interest. - Communities of circumstance, i.e., defined by a shared set of circumstances.
-For example, benefits claimants might be defined as a community of circumstance
+- Geographical communities i.e. defined by place.
+For example: ward or district committee boundaries, might be used to define a geographical community, town or village. - Communities of interest i.e. defined by a common demographic characteristic or social interest.
+For example: young people or lesbian, gay, bisexual, transgender, queer (or questioning) (LGBTQ+) people might be defined as a community of interest. - Communities of circumstance i.e. defined by a shared set of circumstances.
+For example: benefits claimants might be defined as a community of circumstance.

-However, it is important to be aware that these types of communities are not mutually exclusive: a community/ individual may combine more than one of the above elements.
+However, it is important to be aware that these types of communities are not mutually exclusive: a community or an individual may combine more than one of the above elements.